gloveboxes/altair_8800_docs/docs/everywhere/01-Introduction.md

 ## Docker

-The **fastest** way to run the Altair emulator is on a computer, including Raspberry Pi, with Docker.
+The **fastest** way to get started with the Altair emulator is on a computer running Docker.

 ## Desktop operating systems